qmpotential/ion_implantaion/README.md

-Computational Project Proposal: Understanding the Effects of Ion Implantation on the Properties of Alloys Using Generalized Representative Structures (GRS)
+# Computational Project: Understanding the Effects of Ion Implantation on the Properties of Alloys Using Machine Learning Potentials

 Project Objective: